indico/indico-checkin/README.md

 We leverage [Apache Cordova](https://cordova.apache.org/)'s multi-platform capabilities to create a simple yet useful web application.
-First of all, you'll have to install Cordova:
+First of all, you'll have to install Cordova (note: npm v7 or greater required):

 ```sh
 $ npm install -g cordova